polarbart/TakeItEasyAI/README.md

 The network is a 4-layer fully connected neural network with 2048, 1024, and 512 hidden neurons and LeakyReLU activation functions.
 It takes the encoded board configuration as input and outputs a vector with 100 values representing the different quantiles (see [1] for more information on the encoding of the distribution).

+For training, first a dataset comprised of 16384 games is created on which the network is trained for 8 epochs.
+This is repeated 150 times.

 # Results